Donating to the Collections

 Donating a Collection or Funding a Collection’s Project

-If you have historical material you would like to discuss donating to the Fresno Historical Archive we would very much like to hear from you.
-You can call the Society office at 559.441.0862 and ask to speak to our Curator of Collections, Sharon Hiigel.
+If you have historical material you would like to discuss donating to the Fresno Historical Society Archives we would very much like to hear from you.
+However, the Society cannot accept unsolicited donations through the mail or in person.
+Please call the Society office at 559.441.0862 or send an email to email@example.com.
+If sending an email, please provide a photograph of the material if possibile.

 We also hope you will get in touch with us if you would like to underwrite a special Collection’s project.
 We have a “wish list” we would be happy to share - a list with a number of very different types of items including: